 - Speaking in the right tone – Use the ICP to speak the language of the customers both inside the software and on the website copy.

-- Create sales scripts and email templates to fit the ICP – Ensure that your scripts and emails include features that stand out to your best customers.
+- Create sales scripts and email templates to fit the ICP – Ensure that your sales email templates and scripts include features that stand out to your best customers.

 - Update the pricing page to highlight valued features – Reflect the features your customers care about the most, on the top of the list.
 An additional tip being, your pricing page should reflect the ROI customers receive from your product.